martingabelmann/docker-owncloud/README.md

 This will mount and use the certificates.
 Your data is stored on your host at ``/srv/docker/owncloud/data/`` and the postgres database at ``/srv/docker/owncloud/sql``.

-Your config- and app-directories are also placed into ``/srv/docker/owncloud/data/`` (and linked onto the right place in the container).
+OwnClouds config- and app-directories are also placed into ``/srv/docker/owncloud/data/`` (and linked onto the right place in the container).

 The first run will take a while because the recent owncloud-version will be downloaded and exctracted.